Loopring/protocols/packages/loopring_v3/DESIGN.md

 The stake of an exchange can only be withdrawn when the exchange was shutdown correctly.
 This is done as follows:
 - The exchange owner sets the state to a shutdown state.
 This stops users from submitting new on-chain requests
-- All remaining open on-chain requests are processed, no other blocks can be committed.
+- All remaining open on-chain requests are processed, no other types of blocks can be committed.
-- Only special withdraw blocks can be committed.
-These withdrawals not only withdraw the complete balance for a token in an account, it also resets the trading history root, the account public key and the account nonce.
+- Only special withdrawal blocks can be committed.
+These withdrawals not only withdraw the complete balance for a token in an account, it also resets the trading history root, the account public key, and the account nonce.
-- If the complete tree is reset to its initial state (`currentBlock.merkleRoot == genesisBlock.merkleRoot`) and all blocks are proven the exchange owner is allowed to withdraw the exchange stake.
+- If the complete tree is reset to its initial state (`currentBlock.merkleRoot == genesisBlock.merkleRoot`) and all blocks are proven the exchange owner is allowed to withdraw the full stake.

 This also guards users against data-availability problems.
 Even if the Merkle tree cannot be rebuilt by anyone but the operator, this mechanism still ensures all funds will be returned to the users, otherwise the exchange loses the amount staked.